 Other things to look out for are your holiday entitlement and notice period.
 As a general rule, most companies will offer 20 to 25 days holiday pay per year.
 If it is anything less than this then you might want to consider discussing it.
 A standard notice period is one month.
-Some companies may have notice periods up to six months.
+Some companies may have notice periods of three months, or even up to six months.
 If you see this as a potential concern for you in the future, then it is worth bringing it up at this point and not later on when you wish to leave.

 Overall, just like any legal document, a job contract should be approached with a discerning eye.
 Make sure you understand all the elements before signing the dotted line and if you have any concerns or questions, feel free to get in touch with your consultant.